Q. Why did Cisco develop the Cisco Visual Networking Index

-A. The updated global IP growth rate is not as high as in previous forecasts, but this is not a traffic reduction-it is a standard function of sigmoid curve (or S-curve) modeling.
-The initial stages of growth can be exponential, but that pace cannot continue indefinitely.
+A. The updated global IP growth rate is not as high as in previous forecasts, but this is not a traffic reduction—it isastandard function of sigmoid curve (or S-curve) modeling.
+The initial stages of growth can be exponential, butthat pace cannot continue indefinitely.
 However, in real terms, top-level traffic growth represents a huge amount of traffic.
-For example, in 2017 alone, more traffic will traverse global networks than all prior "Internet years" combined.
-IP traffic between the years 1984 and 2012 was 1.2 zettabytes, which is lower than the annual global IP traffic of 1.4 zettabytes of traffic in 2017.
+For example, in 2018 alone, more traffic will traverse global networks than all prior “Internet years” combined.
+IP traffic between the years 1984 and 2013 was 1.3 zettabytes, which is lower than the annual global IP traffic of 1.6 zettabytes of traffic in 2018.

 Q. How do you define your major application categories?

-• Internet video to PC includes online video that is downloaded or streamed for viewing on a PC screen.
-It does not include peer-to-peer downloads or Internet delivery of video to a TV screen through a set-top box or equivalent device.
-Internet video viewed on PCs includes a growing volume of long-form commercial content, such as movies and TV episodes, as well as short-form content such as free user-generated clips.
+● Internet video to PC includes online video that is downloaded or streamed for viewing on a PC screen.
+Itdoes not include P2P downloads or Internet delivery of video to a TV screen through aset-top box or equivalent device.
+Internet video viewed on PCs includes a growing volume of long-form commercial content, such as movies and TV episodes, as well as short-form content such as freeuser-generated clips.

 Q. Does this forecast include signaling traffic?